ImAliMoussa/ToDo/README.md

 # ToDo
 Prototype of a to-do list.
-Using c++ and Qt.
+Using c++ build system, make and Qt installed.

 To run program make sure you have Qt installed.
 ```